1Hive/disputable-delay-app/docs/techincal-guide.md

 ## Overview

 The Delay app is a [forwarder](https://hack.aragon.org/docs/forwarding-intro).
-It can delay, pause, and resume forwarding of intent.
+It can delay, pause, and resume forwarding of an intent.

 For example an ACL oracle could be used to allow cancelling transactions if the token supply has decreased by a configurable percentage.
 This pattern of implementing roles to pause/unpause and cancel pending actions will likely be implemented in other voting and approval related Aragon apps to accommodate dispute resolution processes.